Electric-Coin-Company/tfl-book/src/terminology.md

 ## Protocol Components

+*TODO*: Replace these terms as we integrate the Crosslink design work.

 <span id="definition-pow-tfl"></span>**PoW+TFL**: the overall complete, integrated consensus protocol specified in this book.

 <span id="definition-pow"></span>**PoW**: the PoW subprotocol within [PoW+TFL](#definition-pow-tfl).
 Note that this is a different consensus protocol from [NU5](#definition-nu5) and encompasses more than narrow Nakamoto PoW consensus, including transaction semantics such as for shielded transfers.